ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The group configuration representation is a CBOR map, which includes the configuration parameters specified in {{config-repr-config-properties}} and the status parameters specified in {{config-repr-status-properties}}.

+Unless stated otherwise, these parameters are defined in this document and their CBOR abbreviations are defined in {{groupcomm-parameters}}.

 ### Configuration Parameters ### {#config-repr-config-properties}

-The CBOR map includes the following configuration parameters, whose CBOR abbreviations are defined in {{groupcomm-parameters}} of this document.
+The CBOR map includes the following configuration parameters.

 * 'hkdf', which specifies the HKDF Algorithm used in the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}), encoded as a CBOR text string or a CBOR integer.
 This parameter can take the same values as the 'hkdf' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.